If Your Class is Out of Control

 - Take a deep breath.
 No, seriously, take a deep breath.
 Ready?
 Breathe in, breathe out.
 If your classroom is out of control you are probably freaking out, but take a minute to relax.
 It will be okay!
 You will get through this.
 You will improve.
 It will take time, but you will look back on this later and see how far you came.
 Don’t be discouraged.

 - Seek advice.
 Talk to an administrator or a veteran teacher and get advice about your specific situation.
 Or, join our Facebook discussion group Christian Teachers’ Lounge.
-Encouraging Teachers is another great group.
+And if you want you through the process of developing and implementing a strong classroom management plan, consider joining our Classroom Management 101 program.

 - Determine your expectations.
 Decide which student behaviors need to be corrected.
 Make a list of your expectations.